giannan-mods/giannan-trek/README.md

 3. Launch the game on Normal mode.
 4. Start a new game.

+## Contributing

+You can vote on how the mod will continue to develop, and make suggestions [here](https://simplevote.tk/#/poll/DR6x).

+If you'd like to contribute code, we're open to pull requests!

 ## Features

 1. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are four options.